Sudan Team Information Resources

 We also had a wonderful opportunity to help equip church planters and evangelists, and to participate in both house-to-house evangelism and in outdoor preaching at Ntenjeru, Uganda.

 The trip went so smoothly that only at the end of the did it become clear why--two churches had prayed for us around-the-clock.
-Go here for a photo report of the 2008 mission.

 This, our second ministry trip to southern Sudan, was more rigorous than our typical trips to (East) Africa.
 Southern Sudan is recovering from a civil war that lasted for over 20 years.
 Our Sudanese coordinator is a graduate of two Bible colleges and longtime friend.
 He heads the Presbyterian Church of Southern Sudan, under which we serve.
 We were able to serve those who have been under-served, due to war, for a long time.